isc-projects/bind9/doc/arm/reference.rst

-The :any:`tls` statement is used to configure a TLS connection; this configuration can then be referenced by a :any:`listen-on` or :any:`listen-on-v6` statement to cause :iscman:`named` to listen for incoming requests via TLS, or in the :any:`primaries` statement for a zone of type :any:`secondary` to cause zone transfer requests to be sent via TLS.
+The :any:`tls` statement is used to configure a TLS connection; this configuration can then be referenced by a :any:`listen-on` or :any:`listen-on-v6` statement to cause :iscman:`named` to listen for incoming requests via TLS, or in the :any:`primaries` statement for a zone of :any:`type secondary` to cause zone transfer requests to be sent via TLS.

 :any:`tls` can only be set at the top level of :iscman:`named.conf`.